RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 With this in mind, let's have a look at the best practices for documenting your genomics project.
 Your future self will thank you.

-In this exercise we will setup a file system for the project we will be working on during this workshop.
+In this exercise we will set up a file system for the project we will be working on during this workshop.

 We will start by creating a directory that we can use for the rest of the workshop.
 First navigate to your home directory.
 Then confirm that you are in the correct directory using the `pwd` command.